No Fixed Abode NGO - Vailla Vakinaista Asuntoa Ry

-No Fixed Abode, Vva ry, is an NGO whose purpose is to reduce homelessness and to improve the services of homeless people.
-We work together with our visitors to find suitable housing solutions for each one, as well with other actors to influence Finnish housing policies.
-We act as the (only) advocates of the interests of homeless people on the third sector.
+No Fixed Abode, Vva ry, is an NGO whose purpose is to reduce homelessness and improve services for homeless people.
+We work together with our visitors to find suitable housing solutions for each one, as well as with other actors to influence Finnish housing policies.
+We act as the only advocates of the interests of homeless people in the third sector.
 Vva is not committed to any political parties’ or religious communities’ agenda, and all our operations are non-profit.

-Our main premise is that every person can live independently if she or he is provided with adequate conditions and support.
+Our main premise is that every person can live independently if they are provided with adequate conditions and support.
 Housing is a fundamental human and social right, and its absence cannot be accepted under any circumstances.

 The purpose of all activities of Vva is to ensure that everyone will find a decent place to live within an acceptable time.

 We are a nationwide organization.
-Our office is located in Helsinki and our services are concentrated on the Helsinki metropolitan area, where the majority of Finland’s homeless people reside.
+Our office is located in Helsinki and our services are concentrated in the Helsinki metropolitan area, where the majority of Finland’s homeless people reside.

-In 2008 Finland became the first European country to embrace the housing first model, to give rough sleepers a home as quickly as possible, complete with a personal lease contract that’s permanent and stable.
-The policy works by getting rid of homelessness shelters.
+In 2008 Finland became the first European country to embrace the Housing First -model, which aims to provide rough sleepers a home as quickly as possible, complete with a personal lease contract that’s permanent and stable.
+The policy works by phasing out homelessness shelters.

 • Permanent housing enables people to live and function independently.